 Environmental Justice Courses

 Many Cornell students are interested in learning about policies and practices that link environmental degradation to inequities in resources and power available to different groups of people, particularly low-income individuals and communities of color.
-Yet students also point out that few course titles or course descriptions explicitly refer to environmental justice as a core course theme.
-Although many Cornell courses focus on environmental problems, it seems that few courses explicitly link these topics to deep discussions of social inequality.
+Although many Cornell courses focus on environmental problems, relatively few courses explicitly link these topics to deep discussions of social inequality.

 As a result, faculty involved with the E&S major have reached out to colleagues to identify the following list of courses that focus on environmental justice.
-We do not claim that this small list is comprehensive and hope it expands.
-For now, we consider it a starting point for a discussion among faculty and students about how to expand Cornell course attention to environmental justice.
+We do not claim that this small list is comprehensive, and we will try to keep it current as offerings expand.
+For now, we consider it a starting point for a discussion among faculty and students about how to extend our focus on environmental justice to more parts of our curriculum at Cornell and in E&S.

 This course attends to the contemporary issues, contexts and experiences of Indigenous peoples.
 Students will develop a substantive understanding of colonialism and engage in the parallels and differences of its histories, forms, and effects on Indigenous peoples globally.
 Contemporary Indigenous theorists, novelists, visual artists and historians have a prominent place in the course, highlighting social/environmental philosophies, critical responses to and forms of resistance toward neocolonial political and economic agendas and the fundamental concern for Indigenous self determination, among other topics.